express-in-code-game/excode-design/as-vscode-extention.md

 ## yes, server and browser tab, best design and user experience

 - see above and project talk # 4 on project's youtube channel

+---

+This document is complete.
+Continuation of project design notes is in [./design-notes.md](./design-notes.md)